severalnines/docs/user-guide/mysql/nodes.rst

 Top Queries
 ............

-List of queries digested by ProxySQL instance.
+List of queries digested by the ProxySQL instance.

 Rules
 .....